-Yehudit was considered the more technically sound of the twins and her more introvert or intellectual manner served as a good counterpart to her sister in the inspired duo.
+Ornstein was considered the more technically sound of the twins and her more introvert or intellectual manner served as a good counterpart to her sister in the inspired duo.
 She established a dance company with studio producer Aliza Terry and Judith Herman and later with Oded Tiram, who performed Memorial, Invitation to the Dance, Eccentric Dance and other works.
-Yehudit Ornstein also performed as a soloist in her own dances and later choreographed full performance dances for large ensembles: Carnaval, Lit.
+Ornstein also performed as a soloist in her own dances and later choreographed full performance dances for large ensembles: Carnaval, Lit.
 (Greek) "dispersion."
 The Jewish community, and its areas of residence, outside Erez Israel.Diaspora, and The Flag.
 She also choreographed for the Ha-Ohel Theater, the Cameri and the Israel Opera.
 Orenstein prepared numerous A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.kibbutz festivities and organized folk dance festivals in Haifa.
-She taught at the Wingate Institute for Physical Education, pioneered dance studios in high schools and was among the founders of the Dancers Union.
+She taught at the Wingate Institute for Physical Education, pioneered dance studios in high schools, and was among the founders of the Dancers Union.
 She wrote dance criticism in the newspapers La-Merhav, Haaretz, and Davar and continued teaching until her late seventies.

 After divorcing her first husband, the Ha-Ohel actor Poolan, Ornstein married Shlomo Ben David, a graphic artist and photographer, by whom she had a daughter, Naomi, herself a dancer and poet, and a son, Arnon, an artist.
-Since marrying her first violin teacher, Sam Pevsner, Yehudit Ornstein lives in New York City.
+After marrying her first violin teacher, Samuel Pevsner, Ornstein lived in New York City.
 She died on April 12, 2008.